Ending Driver’s License Revocations

 A Lawyer Uniquely Qualified In Licensure Matters

-At DeVries + Kelly, our firm’s co-founder, Scott A. DeVries, is a former deputy prosecutor and a former master commissioner in Marion County criminal courts, and he served as the BMV’s general counsel.
+At DeVries Law Office, our firm’s co-founder, Scott A. DeVries, is a former deputy prosecutor and a former master commissioner in Marion County criminal courts, and he served as the BMV’s general counsel.

 Moreover, he was also part of a legislative committee tasked with rewriting the state’s motor vehicle laws.
 In that capacity, attorney DeVries specifically initiated and developed the provision to end the lifetime driver’s license ban.
 Whatever your situation, he possesses the experience and skill to help.